ivandotv/nextjs-pino-log-demo/README.md

 On the frontend, `Pino` is set to log to the browser console, and also to **send** log's from the frontend to the backend `/api/log` via `navigator.sendBeacon`

+Alternative:

 As an alternative for the front-end, I've also implemented the [`Tinga`](https://github.com/ivandotv/tinga)(~1.1KB) logging module, which I think is better for logging in to the browser.
+It also sends the logs to the backend.